microsoft/azure-orbital-space-sdk-app-healthcheck/README.md

     sudo cp ./schedules/* /var/spacedev/yamls/apps/app-healthcheck/
     ```

-1. Push the artifacts to the container registry
+1. Push the artifacts to the container registry.
+Perform the same steps for building in arm64, but replace with `--architecture arm64`.

     ```bash
     # Push the yamls and schedules to the container registry